shyamtala003/node-express-setup/README.md

 - **dotenv**: We manage environment variables using a custom configuration module that reads from environment-specific files (`.env`, `.env.dev`, `.env.staging`).
 This approach helps us avoid the dependency on `dotenv` and provides a more flexible way to manage environment variables.

 - **body-parser**: Instead of using `body-parser`, we use the built-in `express.json()` and `express.urlencoded()` middleware for parsing JSON and URL-encoded request bodies.
 This reduces the number of dependencies and leverages the built-in functionality of Express.

+- **cookie-parser**: Instead of using the `cookie-parser` package, we have implemented our own custom `cookieParser` middleware to parse cookies from the request headers.
+This allows us to have more control over the cookie parsing process and reduces the number of external dependencies.

 By avoiding these packages, we aim to reduce the number of external dependencies, improve performance, and have more control over the application's behavior.